ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

 ## Conclusion
- This is a really basic introduction to vim and it's just the top of the iceberg of what vim really can do.
+ This is a really basic introduction to vim and it's just the tip of the iceberg of what vim really can do.
 I hope this little introduction will motivate you to keep learning vim and showed you that to start using vim you only need a couple of concepts and commands.